Addressing the challenges of router and adapter management through cloud-managed wireless solutions

 While many of these basic network management needs can be accomplished with on-premises solutions, companies are quickly moving cloud-managed routers to the top of their “must have” list.

 The top 5 benefits of cloud-based, centralized network management

 Particularly for companies implementing lean IT principles, the adoption of a cloud-based router management system improves operational efficiencies in five specific ways.

 Remote IT management negates the need for local deployment of teams and software to support dispersed networks.
-Complementing the principles of lean IT, cloud-based routers can be managed through a single pane of glass with a reliable internet connection.
+Complementing the principles of lean IT, cloud-managed wireless routers can be monitored through a single pane of glass with a reliable internet connection.
 This simplifies software, firmware, and configuration updates by allowing users to not only access devices from anywhere, but to also apply configurations and policies across thousands of devices at once, effectively managing five or 500,000 connections with the same amount of effort.
-The ability to access cloud management through a desktop computer, laptop, or mobile device gives even more power and flexibility to the IT team.
+The ability to access cloud-managed wireless through a desktop computer, laptop, or mobile device gives even more power and flexibility to the IT team.